lkiran5080/articurate/README.md

 # Run the application
 py .\flask_app.py

-# Install required nltk corpus
-python3 setup_nltk.py
 ```

 ---

-Storing only password hashes for security
+- Storing only password hashes for security

-using bcrypt algo to hash
+  - using bcrypt algo to hash
-handled by flask-bcrypt
+  - handled by flask-bcrypt

-Client side sessions
+- Client side sessions
-httponly cookies
+  - httponly cookies
-handled by flask-login
+  - handled by flask-login

 ---